gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 // 7-7

 In either case, there is a rule that says that the sum of the horizontal components of a block box in the normal flow always equals the width of the containing block.
-Let’s consider two paragraphs within a div whose margins have been set to be 1em, and whose box-sizing value is the default.
-The content width (the value of width) of each paragraph, plus its left and right padding, borders, and margins, always adds up to the width of the div’s content area.
+Let’s consider two paragraphs within a `div` whose margins have been set to be `1em`, and whose `box-sizing` value is the default.
+The content width (the value of `width`) of each paragraph, plus its left and right padding, borders, and margins, always adds up to the width of the `div`’s content area.

-Let’s say the width of the div is 30em.
+Let’s say the width of the `div` is `30em`.
 That makes the sum total of the content width, padding, borders, and margins of each paragraph 30 em.
 In Figure 7-8, the “blank” space around the paragraphs is actually their margins.
-If the div had any padding, there would be even more blank space, but that isn’t the case here.
+If the `div` had any padding, there would be even more blank space, but that isn’t the case here.

 // 7-8

 ### 7.2.4 Horizontal Properties

-The seven properties of horizontal formatting are margin-left, border-left, padding-left, width, padding-right, border-right, and margin-right.
+The seven properties of horizontal formatting are `margin-left`, `border-left`, `padding-left`, `width`, `padding-right`, `border-right`, and `margin-right`.
 These properties relate to the horizontal layout of block boxes and are diagrammed in Figure 7-9.

-The values of these seven properties must add up to the width of the element’s containing block, which is usually the value of width for a block element’s parent (since block-level elements nearly always have block-level elements for parents).
+The values of these seven properties must add up to the width of the element’s containing block, which is usually the value of `width` for a block element’s parent (since block-level elements nearly always have block-level elements for parents).

-Of these seven properties, only three may be set to auto: the width of the element’s content and the left and right margins.
+Of these seven properties, only three may be set to `auto`: the width of the element’s content and the left and right margins.
 The remaining properties must be set either to specific values or default to a width of zero.
 Figure 7-10 shows which parts of the box can take a value of auto and which cannot.

 // 7-9